 Fill the idli mold (cavity) with the batter, just up to the rim of the cavity.
 Do not overfill the cavity.

 Carefully, open the lid and place the idli stand inside the inner pot.
-Place lid and cover the pot.
+Place the lid and cover the pot.

 Note: I used a glass lid that fits, to cover the inner pot.
 You can use the Instant Pot lid, with a pressure valve in the venting position.